Khozacharles832/alx-system_engineering-devops/README.md

 1. 0-hello world

-this bsh script prints hello world on the standard output.
+this bsh script prints hello world on the standard output and a new line.